On a generalization of affinoid varieties: Bornological sets

 there exists a unique initial lift

-In the category of topological spaces this universal problem is solved by taking the weak topology defined by the maps $f_i$, and in the category of bornological sets we can give the same description of the ``weak bornology'' which solve the same problem.
-Just take the intersection
+In the category of topological spaces this universal problem is solved by the weak topology defined by the maps $f_i$, and in the category of bornological sets we can give the same description of the ``weak bornology'' which solves the same problem.
+Consider the family of subsets of $Y$ given by the intersection

-of all the bornologies induced by the $A_i$'s.
-This is a bornology on $B$ and is the biggest bornology (hence the weakest, cf. remark \ref{weak_rmk}) for which all the maps $f_i$ are bounded.
-To give a lift of $B$ is the same to give a bornolgy on $B$.
-If $A'$ is such a lift such that
+of all the bornologies induced by the $f_i: Y \to X_i$.
+This family is a bornology on $Y$ and it is the biggest bornology (hence the weakest, cf. remark \ref{weak_rmk}) for which all the maps $f_i$ are bounded.
+To give a lift of $Y$ is the same to give a bornology on $Y$.
+If $X'$ is a lift of $Y$ such that